spmallette/java-dse-driver/manual/README.md

 discover the cluster topology.
 You can provide a single contact point, but it is usually a good idea to provide more, so that the driver can fallback if the first one is down.

-The other aspects that you can configure on the `Cluster` are:
+The other aspects that you can configure on the `DseCluster` are:

 * [address translation](address_resolution/);
 * [authentication](auth/);